 “Melungeons”: The Colonial American Melting Pot

 In the Appalachian mountain regions of present-day Virginia/North Carolina/Tennessee, a certain ethnic group commonly known as “Melungeons” exhibits ethnic traits that no neighboring people possess: the skin color, hair type, and nose size of these peoples is so dissimilar that a variety of theories emerged to explain how such a people could have developed in the isolated mountains of the American continent.
 One fanciful theory had it that the “Melungeons” were actually descended from the Middle East: in the 16th century, the Muslim empire of Ottoman Turks was at war with Spain, and many Turks were captured as slaves and sent back to Spain and—eventually—to the Spanish colonies in the New World.
-A group of these Turkish prisoners supposedly helped Sir Francis Drake, English “privateer” (pirate), carry out his daring raid of Spanish gold supplies in Panama.
+A group of these Turkish prisoners supposedly helped Sir Francis Drake, English “privateer” (pirate), carry out his daring raid of Spanish gold supplies in Colombia.
 Drake supposedly freed and brought aboard some 300 Turkish ex-slaves and promised to take them back to England and, from there, to their homeland.
 However, no record or trace of them was discovered in Europe.
-The theory has it that, on his way back to England from Panama, Drake checked in on the new English colony of Roanoke (present-day North Carolina) and forced the Turks ashore to make room for English colonists and supplies, abandoning the Turks in unfamiliar territory, several thousand miles away both from Europe and from their former masters in South America.
+The theory has it that, on his way back to England from Colombia, Drake checked in on the new English colony of Roanoke (present-day North Carolina) and forced the Turks ashore to make room for English colonists and supplies, abandoning the Turks in unfamiliar territory, several thousand miles away both from Europe and from their former masters in South America.
 In order to survive, these Muslim Turkish ex-slaves fled inland, to the mountains, where they lived with the Native Americans of the Appalachians and became part of the tribes—hence the “Melungeons” and their unique physical appearance.